Iron-Hide/nova/docs/src/backwards-compatibility.md

 ### Expectations

-- Agave software releases include APIs, SDKs, and CLI tooling (with a few [exceptions](#exceptions)).
+- Nova software releases include APIs, SDKs, and CLI tooling (with a few [exceptions](#exceptions)).
-- Agave software releases follow semantic versioning, more details below.
+- Nova software releases follow semantic versioning, more details below.
 - Software for a `MINOR` version release will be compatible across all software on the same `MAJOR` version.